 Temper, Temper (featuring Summer Berry Tartlets with Almond Crust and (tempered) Vanilla Bean Pastry Cream)

 Summers for me in the city take on a different pace and tone than the rest of the year; most of my clients have left, slowing my workload to almost unemployment level.
 The emptying of my schedule makes room for jobs I might not take on during the rest of the year.
 Last summer, for example, I was hired to cook for two young men in from the UK for business.
 They were staying at a hotel close to Times Square, where they were in meetings all day and wanted something other than the touristy fried sugar crap in nearby restaurants.
-I delivered every meal they ate to their hotel for a week; breakfast, lunch, dinner, and snacks.
+I delivered every meal they ate at their hotel for a week; breakfast, lunch, dinner, and snacks.
 It was exhausting, but a lovely distraction from my sweaty nothingness.
 This summer, I’ve had a few interruptions from the boredom and terror of unemployment.
-I was hired to cater a party out of town where a teenage girl had her first ever cocktail and then threw up all over the living room… just as I was walking in with a beautiful tray full of mini crabcakes.
+I was hired to cater a party out of town where a teenage girl had her first ever cocktail and then threw up all over the living room… just as I was walking in with a beautiful tray full of mini crab cakes.
 No, it wasn’t the food.
 It was the whiskey.
 Poor thing.

-I was hired to cater a faaaaabulous gay baby shower where the couple was presented with a cake fashioned in the shape of a baby being born, a strawberry buttercream labia cake, if you will.
-It was high-larious and delicious too actually, but not something I’m going to add to my cake menu any time soon.
+I was hired to cater a faaaaabulous gay baby shower where the couple was presented with a cake fashioned in the shape of a baby being born, a strawberry buttercream labia cake if you will.
+It was high-larious and delicious too actually, but not something I’m going to add to my cake menu anytime soon.
 I was also hired to track down some specialty desserts for an out-of-town client.
-She was having a huge party in the Hamptons and wanted individual portioned desserts that weren’t hoity toity.
+She was having a huge party in the Hamptons and wanted individually portioned desserts that weren’t hoity-toity.
 She wanted something fresh, cool, and new.
 She didn’t want French pastries.
 She wanted the New York version (which actually doesn’t exist).
-The order was a little heavy for me (over 300 pieces) and they caved and wound up ordering some French pastries from the a bakery in the Hamptons.
+The order was a little heavy for me (over 300 pieces) and they caved and wound up ordering some French pastries from a bakery in the Hamptons.
 It got me thinking about single serving pastries.
 I make an almond pastry crust that isn’t labor or time intensive, and a vanilla bean pastry cream that makes everything in the world better, so I figured, why not play around.
 God knows I’ve got the freedom to play.
 These take some time, but they aren’t as work intensive as they seem.
 Believe me, for the impression you’ll make when you walk out with them, they’re worth the effort.
 And just wait until the guests taste them!